qvantel/orcd/README.md

 		VERSION # "Cassandra", or "grafana:4.1.1" or "backend:latest"
 ```
 ### Stop a docker container
-`$ docker rm stop NAME # Where name is the automatically created or manually chosen one.`
+`$ docker rm NAME # Where name is the automatically created or manually chosen one.`

 Unsure about the name?
 See List containers and check the name column